 I never drink enough water.
 I just seem to forget to, and I get headaches from dehydration, but something about this bottle helps remind me.
 Maybe it’s the design?
 I love it! —Amelia Holowaty Krales

 The desk chair that I use is the Herman Miller Sayl, which used to sell for around $500 — the low end of that company’s lineup, believe it or not.
 I almost purchased this chair in mid-2020 when the chair I had was really causing me physical anguish, but Vox Media allowed me to borrow it from our NYC office.
 So I immediately drove there, stuffed it into my car, and brought it home.
 My cats and I really like it.
 (Note: The chair now costs over $900, but you can still get it for around $600 if you eliminate several of the adjustable features.) —Cameron Faulkner

 Notebook and pen

-Update February 4th, 2021, 2:37PM ET: This article was originally published on April 28th, 2020, and has been updated to include changes in prices and circumstances.
+Update May 16th, 2022, 5:30PM ET: This article was originally published on April 28th, 2020, and has been updated several times to include changes in prices and add some new models.